Hire The Law Firm That Keeps

 Real Case: Maria’s Bait-and-Switch Nightmare

 Maria thought she found the perfect SUV online for her growing family.
+Scams like this can happen with all types of cars, not just SUVs.

 But when she arrived, the dealer claimed it was already gone—and pushed her into a more expensive model.
 She signed under pressure, only to discover days later that the original SUV was never sold—it didn’t even exist.